Introduction: 3D Printed Holo Clock With Arduino

 Step 7: Framework Assembly Pt.
 4

-Glue both of the frame C parts into the indents in frame A.
+Glue both frame C parts into the indents in frame A.

 Step 8: Gears Assembly

-The 2 two photos above show the tubes and the gears.
+The photo above shows the tubes and the gears.
 Each gear is labeled.
 Directly above or below each shaft is its length.
 Next to each end of the shaft is the length of the amount of shaft protruding from the gear.
 Once you position the shaft, glue it in place.
 Repeat this for each gear.